Skip to main content

 Ratehub logo

-Airbnb home insurance – what you need to know
+Airbnb home insurance in Canada – what you need to know

 Looking to insure your investment property?
 Compare home insurance quotes with us to find your lowest rate today.

 If you’re looking to make extra money by turning your house into an Airbnb listing, it’s important to know the details of your home insurance.
 Creating an Airbnb turns your home into a business property.
-You need to manage the property: creating the listing, setting the price, taking photos, cleaning up, and managing insurance.
+This means you need to manage the property: create the listing, set the price, take photos, clean up, pay taxes, and manage insurance.

 You need to protect your most significant investment from any risks that could cost you thousands.
 Airbnb has insurance coverage for hosts, but you do not want to take chances with your biggest asset.
 It pays to be informed.